dawar2151/dawar2151/README.md

 ## Current Works
  * I'm currently working on 🔭 building **Ethereum Mobile Wallet** and working up on polishing my skills 🌱 in **Domain drived design & web3 **.
-  * I'm currently also working on 🔭 building **Token Bulk sender ** (https://bulksendtokens.xyz) to aidrop and manage tokens.
+  * I'm currently also working on 🔭 building **Token Bulk sender ** (https://bulksendtokens.xyz and https://solana.bulksendtokens.xyz) to aidrop and manage tokens.
  * Also, I've got a **Youtube Channel, [Block Experts](https://www.youtube.com/@blockexperts)**.
 Be sure to check it out as I keep posting videos about a variety of things, ranging from *DIY Projects to Tutorials* about various Technologies.